-Where hazardous material, including bonded or friable asbestos has been identified in accordance with condition B.1 above, and such material must be demolished, disturbed and subsequently removed, all such works must comply with the following criteria:
+Where hazardous material, including bonded or friable asbestos has been identified in accordance with the conditions in Section B of this consent, and such material must be demolished, disturbed and subsequently removed, all such works must comply with the following criteria:

-- a) Be undertaken by contractors who hold a current SafeWork NSW "demolition licence" and a current SafeWork NSW "Class A licence" for friable asbestos removal. - b) Be carried out in accordance with the relevant SafeWork NSW codes of practice. - c) No asbestos products may be reused on the site. - d) No asbestos laden skip or bins shall be left in any public place. - Note: This condition is imposed to protect the health and safety of persons working on the site and the public
+- a) Be undertaken by contractors who hold a current SafeWork NSW "demolition licence" and a current SafeWork NSW "Class A licence" for friable asbestos removal. - b) Be carried out in accordance with the relevant SafeWork NSW codes of practice. - c) No asbestos products may be reused on the site. - d) No asbestos laden skip or bins shall be left in any public place.

-E.29 Classification of Hazardous Waste
+E.28 Classification of Hazardous Waste

-Prior to the exportation of hazardous waste (including hazardous fill or soil) from the site, the waste materials must be classified in accordance with the provision of the Protection of the Environment Operations Act 1997 and the NSW EPA Waste Classification Guidelines, Part1: Classifying Waste, 2014.
+Prior to the exportation of hazardous waste (including hazardous fill or soil) from the site, the waste materials must be classified in accordance with the provision of the Protection of the Environment Operations Act 1997 and the NSW EPA Waste Classification Guidelines, Part 1: Classifying Waste, 2014.